stormpath/stormpath-documentation/source/multitenancy.rst

 The Organization resource allows your application's tenants to have as many, or as few, Directories and Groups as they want, while also maintaining strict data segregation.
 So if a tenant requires a Cloud Directory, a Google Social Directory, and an LDAP Directory, all of these can sit under the umbrella of a single Organization resource that represents their data space in your app.

 Although Organizations do not themselves own Accounts in the same way as Directories and Groups, they can be mapped to Applications as Account Stores for the purposes of user log in.
-This means that they can be used as single-point for access control to an Application.
-So, if you wanted to enable login for a new tenant in your multi-tenant application, all you would have to do is map all of the relevant Directories and/or Groups to your Organization, and then map that Organization to your Application as an Account Store.
+This means that they can be used as, among other things, a single-point of access control to an Application.
+For example, if you wanted to enable login for a new tenant in your multi-tenant application, all you would have to do is map all of the relevant Directories and/or Groups to your Organization, and then map that Organization to your Application as an Account Store.
 If at some future point you want to disable that tenant, all you have to do is remove the Account Store Mapping between that Organization and your Application, and the tenant's users would no longer be able to log in.

 How to Create an Organization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^